google/dspl/docs/dspl2-spec.md

   </tr>
 </table>

 If an `columnIdentifier` property is present and string-valued, it will be used as the column name for this dimension in slice observation CSV files.
-If one is not present and the dimension's `@id` has a fragment, the fragment value will be used as the column name.
+Otherwise id dimension's `@id` has a fragment, that fragment will be used as the column name.

 #### Examples